ranjodhsingh1729/ensmallen/doc/optimizers.md

 of a function using gradient descent, one takes steps proportional to the negative of the gradient of the function at the current point.

+Note that Gradient Descent is an extremely simple optimizer.
+For more advanced, adaptive optimizers, consider DeltaBarDelta, MomentumDeltaBarDelta, or established stochastic variants such as Adam, RMSProp, and AdaGrad.

 #### Constructors

  * `GradientDescent()`